 The exhibition presents over 100 works, most of which are borrowed from the collection at Rosenholm Castle in Djursland, where Arild Rosenkrantz lived the last 20 years of his life.

 The podcast magazine Third Ear presents an evocative sound universe in the exhibition where Rosenkrantz’s hair-raising illustrations of Edgar Allan Poe’s horror stories Tales of Mystery and Imagination are brought to life.
 In continuation of the exhibition, you can also immerse yourself in an interactive colour and sound installation created by the design and art collective YOKE in collaboration with Third Ear.
 Surrounded by undulating colour patterns, you can add new colours and sounds to the installation through your body’s movements.

 Join in on a golden journey and discover how artists have always used gold to wield power and magic.

 COMING UP: FARSHAD FARZANKIA - IF I STAND

 Step into the world of Farshad Farzankia and discover his wild and colourful painted poetry.

 A vibrant account of humanity’s fascination with the beauty and fragility of flowers.

-COMING UP: AT THE END OF THE RAINBOW
+AT THE END OF THE RAINBOW

 ARKEN celebrates its 25th anniversary with a new presentation of highlights from the museum collection.
 And you are invited.